nikefn/nikefn.github.io/_posts/2026-04-30-personalproject_chiptunes.markdown

 date: 2026-04-30 19:25
 creative: true
 author: niklaseffenberger
-summary: "A little in-browser player for my favourite tracker tunes"
+summary: "A small in-browser player for some favourite tracker tunes"
 permalink: chiptunes
 ---

 ## My Favourite Chiptunes

-I have a soft spot for tracker music.
-Long before streaming, demosceners, keygen crews and bedroom musicians squeezed entire songs into a few kilobytes by stitching together short samples and pattern data inside *tracker* files (`.mod`, `.xm`, `.it`, `.s3m`, `.mo3`).
-The tunes below are some of my favourites, collected over the years from open scene archives.

-What I love about these formats: nothing here is a recording.
-Each tune is more like a tiny score that gets *performed* live the moment you press play.
-The little player below does exactly that, right in your browser, using [libopenmpt](https://lib.openmpt.org/libopenmpt/) compiled to WebAssembly.
-No audio files are streamed; your machine plays the module note by note.

-I have kept every track under its original filename on purpose.
-In the scene the filename is the credit, it tells you who made the tune or which group and release it came from, so renaming them felt wrong.
+A small player for tracker modules I keep coming back to.
+They are all by the composer [maktone](https://demozoo.org/sceners/3036/) of Fairlight, mostly cracktro and chip tunes from the demoscene, saved as `.mod` and `.it` files.
+Each one is a few kilobytes of samples and pattern data that the browser plays back live.

+New to the demoscene?
+This Arte documentary is a nice way in: [arte tracks: Demoscene mit Farbrausch (2003)](https://www.youtube.com/watch?v=hqh1iXIlyJk).

+More module music and scene productions: [The Mod Archive](https://modarchive.org), [Demozoo](https://demozoo.org), [Pouët](https://www.pouet.net).

+Playback runs on [libopenmpt](https://lib.openmpt.org/libopenmpt/) via [chiptune.js](https://github.com/DrSnuggles/chiptune), compiled to WebAssembly.

 <div id="ctp" class="ctp">
 <div class="ctp-now">